FabCre/Shell-Back-Up-Scripts/README.md

 sudo systemctl enable thunderbird-backup.service
 ```

 Enabling a service doesn't start it, it only sets it to be launched at boot time.
-To start the service now, you must use systemctl with the start option:
+To start the service now:
 ```
 sudo systemctl start thunderbird-backup.service
 ```
-After manually starting the service or after rebooting the computer, we can verify that our service is running correctly:
+After manually starting the service, check if the service is running correctly:
 ```
 sudo systemctl status thunderbird-backup.service
 ```
-To stop the service:
+To stop the service, if needed:
 ```
 sudo systemctl stop thunderbird-backup.service
 ```
-To disable the service:
+To disable the service, if needed:
 ```
 sudo systemctl disable thunderbird-backup.service
 ```